kontera-technologies/graphite-api/README.md

 * Utilities like scheduling and caching.

 ## Features
-* Multiple Graphite servers support - GraphiteAPI-Middleware supports sending aggregated data to multiple graphite servers, useful for large data centers and backup purposes
+* Multiple Graphite Servers Support - GraphiteAPI-Middleware supports sending aggregated data to multiple graphite servers, useful for large data centers and backup purposes
 * Reanimation mode - support cases which the same keys (same timestamps as well) can be received simultaneously and asynchronously from multiple input sources, in these cases GraphiteAPI-Middleware will "reanimate" old records (records that were already sent to Graphite server), and will send the sum of the reanimated record value + the value of the record that was just received to the graphite server; this new summed record should override the key with the new value on Graphite database.

 ## Client Usage